serhii-bohdan/school-app/README.md

 2. I also wanted to create something useful that could automate some process and make life easier for other people.
 3. On the other hand, the task was to complete a task that belongs to the Java Spring Development course.

 If you are reading this file, it means that I managed to write a program that works and meets the basic requirements :).
 But I see some shortcomings that I plan to correct in the future:
-- improve the interface for more convenient use;
 - make changes to the structure of the program itself;
 - finally I will perform the following tasks from the previously mentioned course, and this means that technologies such as Spring will gradually be added to the program `Boot JDBC Api`, `Hibernate`, `Spring Data JPA`.